Small Group Expedition - Fly In/Fly Out

 - All leaders, transport, permits, landing fees, passenger fees, and port taxes, including an IAATO (International Association of Antarctic Tour Operators) passenger fee.

-- Charter flights on January 29 and February 11 between Punta Arenas, Chile and King George Island, South Shetland Islands.
+- Round-trip flights between Punta Arenas, Chile and King George Island, South Shetland Islands.

-- Accommodations (double occupancy) in Punta Arenas for the nights of January 28 and February 11.
+- Accommodations in Punta Arenas for the nights of January 2 and January 16.

-- Rubber boots on loan while onboard the Hans Hansson.
+- Rubber boots on loan for the trip duration.

 - Kayaking excursions, weather permitting.